EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"What is the spatial range for searching the cell that the interested grid point is located ?\"
+"What is the spatial range for searching the cell that the interested grid point is located ?"

 LOWER BOUND